Highgate Stadium

-Highgate Stadium is a greyhound racing stadium in Nicholas Lane, Goldthorpe, South Yorkshire.
+Highgate Stadium is a greyhound racing stadium in Nicholas Lane, Goldthorpe, South Yorkshire, England.

 Origins

 The stadium was constructed on the west side of Nicholas Lane and was surrounded entirely by three railway lines.
 The Highgate colliery was nearby to the east.

 History

 The area contained a strong mining community and attracted patronage from nearby Rotherham, Doncaster and Barnsley.
 In the 1970s racing was held on Tuesday evenings and Saturday afternoons over 340 and 450 yards.
 It was an all-grass track and was described as a good galloping track with wide easy bends and an 'Inside Sumner' hare system.